emelonakos/Bloodpebble/README-thunderstore.md

 If [ScarletRCON](https://thunderstore.io/c/v-rising/p/ScarletMods/ScarletRCON/) is installed, bloodpebble will provide an RCON command to reload.
 - `bloodpebble.reloadplugins` : Reload all valid plugins.
 - `bloodpebble.reloadplugin <PluginGUID>` : Reload one plugin.
 Other plugins (e.g. dependents) can also be reloaded.
+  - Recommended to use with the `Islands` loading strategy.
+Currently no benefit otherwise.

 ### Disclaimer